khezen/docker-kibana/README.md

 ##### ELASTICSEARCH_PORT | `9200`
 Elasticsearch port.

+# Configure Kibana

+Configuration file is located in `/etc/kibana/kibana.yml` if you follow the same volume mapping as in docker-compose examples above.

+You can find default config [there](https://github.com/Khezen/docker-kibana/blob/master/config/default.yml).

+You can find help with kibana configuration [there](https://www.elastic.co/guide/en/kibana/current/settings.html).

 # User Feedback
 ## Issues
 If you have any problems with or questions about this image, please ask for help through a [GitHub issue](https://github.com/Khezen/docker-kibana/issues).